-New Helfta which I call the Marian House is dedicated to the Blessed Trinity, in perfect union with the Blessed Mother Mary, in loving memory of the belated Spiritual Father and Teacher, Rev. Father John Eudes Bamberger of 24 years.
+New Helfta is dedicated to the Blessed Trinity, in perfect union with the Blessed Mother Mary, and in loving memory of the late spiritual father and teacher, Rev. Father John Eudes Bamberger of 24 years.

 Rev. Father disciplined himself as he tried to live an austere, penitential and contemplative life.
-Some might have felt intimidated by his forthrightness, but Rev. Father was a good, sage and loving psychiatrist spiritual director to many religious and lay people all over the world.
-He traveled to many countries to help guide the Cistercian brothers and sisters.
-God also allowed this good shepherd to reach out and help other sheep of His.
+Some might have felt intimidated by his forthrightness, but Rev. Father was the beloved and sage spiritual director to many religious and lay people all over the world.
+God allowed this good shepherd to reach out to all.
 (John 10:16)

 Marie Claire of New Helfta

 Our Lady of New Helfta is inspired by St. Gertrude the Great of Helfta monastery in 13th Century.
 It has no official affiliation with the present Helfta monastery in Germany.